-It’s hard to believe that as little as 20 years ago, most people were still reliant on slow, unreliable dial-up connections for their access to the internet.
-In the last decade, we have become used to having reliable, always on, broadband connections, most recently using fibre.
-These have opened up a world of new opportunities for accessing content and, in business terms, have seen a significant shift to accessing software and services from the cloud.
+As little as 20 years ago, most people were reliant on slow, unreliable dial-up connections for internet access.
+In the last decade, we have become used to always-on broadband connections.
+Most recently, fibre has opened up a world of new opportunities for accessing content, in particular for accessing software and services from the cloud.

 The benefits of leased lines

-First of all, we need to understand how broadband works.
-When broadband was first introduced, it used the existing copper telephone network.
-Speeds were therefore limited by the distance between your premises and the exchange.
-With the introduction of fibre, many services now use a fibre connection to a street cabinet with the final link to your home or business over copper, thus allowing for much faster connections.
+When broadband was first introduced it used the existing copper telephone network.
+Speeds were limited by the distance between premises and the exchange.
+Many services now use a fibre connection to a street cabinet with the final link to premises over copper, allowing for much faster connections.

-However, broadband even with the extra speed offered by fibre has a couple of drawbacks.
-Firstly, it’s a contended service; that is to say, the link to the exchange is shared with multiple other people, so it can slow down at peak times.
-Secondly, it’s asynchronous, which means the bandwidth available for incoming data is much greater than that for outgoing.
-While that’s fine for domestic use where you’re surfing the web or streaming video, it’s a problem for business where you may need to upload significant volumes of information to cloud services.
+Fibre broadband has a couple of drawbacks, firstly, it is a contended service; the link to the exchange is shared with multiple users, so can slow down at peak times.
+Secondly, it’s asynchronous, which means bandwidth for incoming data is much greater than that for outgoing.
+Whilst fine for domestic use, it’s a problem for business’ who need to upload significant volumes of information to cloud services.

 A leased line connection eliminates these problems.
-It provides an exclusive fibre connection – either directly or via a street cabinet – for your use, so there is no contention and no drop off in performance at peak periods.
-In addition, leased lines are fully synchronous, so the bandwidth available for data is the same in both directions.
-This makes them a better choice for organisations that use the cloud or VoIP telephone services as it provides a more reliable service.
+It provides an exclusive fibre connection – either directly or via a street cabinet.
+There is no contention and no drop off in performance at peak periods.
+Leased lines are fully synchronous, so the bandwidth available for data is the same in both directions.
+Ideal for organisations using the cloud or VoIP telephone services providing a more reliable service.

 Leased lines have other benefits too.
-Because the line is exclusively for your use, there are security advantages as your data is less likely to be intercepted in transit.
-Plus as a commercially focused product, a leased line is backed by a service level agreement (SLA) that guarantees connection speeds and ensures that any problems will be resolved within an agreed timescale.
+As the line is exclusive, data is less likely to be intercepted in transit.
+Backed by service level agreements (SLAs) connection speeds are guaranteed and problems will be resolved within an agreed timescales.

 So, now that we’ve piqued your interest, how much does a leased line cost?
-Obviously, the extra benefits we’ve discussed above mean that it’s more expensive than broadband, but there are a number of factors involved in determining leased line costs in the UK.
+Obviously, the extra benefits we have discussed above mean that it’s more expensive than broadband, but there are a number of options available.

-For small businesses, leased lines may not be an economical solution.
-Larger organisations, however, need to weigh up a number of different factors.
-Most important is how you use the internet and how heavily reliant on it you are.
-If you have or are in the process of setting up services to the cloud, then reliability becomes much more important.
-If your operation is heavily reliant on cloud services or uses IP-based telephony or video conferencing services, then it’s likely that the loss of your internet connection or a slow and unreliable service could cost you a lot of money.
-You, therefore, need to set the cost of a leased line against the benefits to your business.
+For small businesses, the cost of leased lines may not be an economical solution.
+However, larger organisations can take a number of factors into consideration.
+Does your operation rely on cloud services, use IP-based telephony or video conferencing services?
+If so a loss of internet connection or a slow and unreliable service could cost a lot of money.
+Therefore, you can justify the cost of a leased line against the benefits to your business.